Loxed/porypal/readme.md

 # Porypal

-Porypal is a specialized tool for converting sprites into Gen 3-compatible 16-color tilesheets, designed for Pokémon ROM hacking and decompilation (pokeemerald/pokefirered).
-It's originally made to automate overworld sprites, but can be used for other applications requiring usage of in-game palettes.
+Porypal is a specialized tool for converting sprites into Gen 3-compatible 16-color palettes sprites, designed for Pokémon ROM hacking and decompilation (pokeemerald/pokefirered).
+It's originally made to automate overworld sprites injection, but can be used for other graphics modifications.

 ![Porymap UI](image.png)